Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 pace is ignored).
 Variable initialization may span multiple lines.
 In-line comments (i.e., putting a # for a comment after a variable is initialized in the same line) is not allowed and will result in an input error.
 Variable declarations must be comma-delimited, though all whitespace is ignored.
-Finally, all lines between namelists are ignored, so comments may be put before each namelist without using #.
+Finally, all lines between namelists are ignored, so comments can be added before each namelist without using #.

 ### Calling MMPBSA.py from the command-line
-GMX_MMPBSA.py is invoked through the command line as follows:
+gmx_MMPBSA.py is invoked through the command line as follows:
 ```
 usage: gmx_MMPBSA [-h] [-v] [--input-file-help] [-O] [-prefix <file prefix>] [-i FILE] [-xvvfile XVVFILE] [-o FILE]
                   [-do FILE] [-eo FILE] [-deo FILE] [-gui] [-s] [-pff <Forcefield>] [-lff <Forcefield>] [-st]